Looking for a job, learning how to trust

 I should mention here that during these five months, I wasn’t completely jobless.
 In between applying for full-time jobs, I received freelance opportunities from friends of friends.
 I hadn’t asked for any of these; they really just fell into my lap.
 Some were only for a day or two, but others stretched over weeks and months.

-I realised how bitter and discontent I was with what I had.
 I’d been acting just like the grumbling Israelites, who asked for more and more, without seeing how God was already meeting their needs.

 But I failed to see them as blessings – I mean, how long can a freelance job last?
 The pay is inconsistent, there’s no CPF, it’s not sustainable.
 When I told others that I was freelancing, the usual response was that it was okay as an interim measure, but I should find a full-time job instead.